 First time sex after baby can be a mixture of anxiety inducing and exciting feelings and I would say both of those things are common.
 Patients often describe to me being excited to getting back to some aspects of their normal pre-baby life and relationship, but also being worried – commonly about their body looking and feeling different, lactating breasts and anticipating pain.
 I often share with patients that women commonly have mixed feelings about sex after baby and that is not only normal, but expected.
 I reassure them that we are here to help them along the way and with a few tips hopefully make it less intimidating, enjoyable and fun!

-What are normal things to expect and feel the first time?
+What are normal things to expect and feel the first time having sex after baby?

 Dryness and discomfort can be common.
 Delivery and breastfeeding drop estrogen levels, so your vaginal tissue can definitely be drier than pre-baby, which in addition to any delivery related tears can contribute to discomfort during penetration.